Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 Upon completion of unlocking the app installation procces we then need to download the patched Magisk [APK file](https://github.com/topjohnwu/Magisk/releases/tag/v28.1)

 Once Magisk app is downloaded a few more settings settings need to be set before continuing with the rest of the steps, such as enabling OEM unlocking and USB Debugging.
-When installed Magisk will allow us to send files to the radio and perform other tasks via commandline "adb" on the radio.
+When installed Magisk will allow us to send files to the radio and perform other tasks via command line "adb" on the radio.

-This can be be achived by proceeding with the following on the radio its self.
+This can be be achieved by proceeding with the following on the radio its self.

 Enable Developer Mode: